Yorkshire Terriers are clever little chatterboxes with big hearts for their humans.

 They also thrive on being with their people and being the centre of attention.
 So, if you want a dog that loves lots of playtime and snuggles, they’re a great bet.

-They usually prefer to keep their distance with strangers until they’ve fully sussed them out, making friends in their own time.
+They usually prefer to keep their distance from strangers until they’ve fully sussed them out, making friends in their own time.
 But once a Yorkie lets you into their heart, you’re there forever!

 These little dogs need proper training and early socialisation (learning about being around other animals and people).